joebew42/joebew42.github.io/_posts/2020-12-23-software-architecture-is-overrated.markdown

 - Security
 - Deployability

-All of these non-functional requirements are often designed by a Software Architect, who is responsible for the overall system architecture.
+Even if all these qualities are not strictly connected with the **functional requirements**, they are still critical for the correct delivery of them.
+If our business is about payments processing and the system architecture is poor of reliability and availability, we may be in troubles.

-**The undesirable effect** of working with this approach, or rather of centralizing the responsibility of the architecture on an individual, **is to fall into the trap of diverging from the real goals and business needs**, because too focused on the resolution of the technical task, and far from the real necessity.
+The person responsible for the overall system architecture, who primarily focuses on making all those high-level decisions, is the Software Architect.

-Contrary to this approach, **the team**, owner of the project or product, **should be entitled of making architectural choices**.
+**The undesirable effect** of working with this approach, or rather of centralizing the responsibility of the overall architecture on an individual, **is to fall into the trap of diverging from the business needs**, because too focused on the resolution of the single technical task, instead of what's really needed for the business goal.

-In the same way that we implement a new feature in the system, we should also be aware of the necessary high-level requirements in terms of security, availability, performance, and so on.
+What I propose is that contrary to this approach, **the team**, owner of the project or product, **should have the right to make architectural choices**.
+In the same way that the team implements a new feature, they should also be aware of the necessary high-level requirements in terms of security, availability, performance, and so on, which could affect functionality.

-We should approach **"non-functional requirements" as business requirements**, expecting to find them all while discussing User Stories or features with stakeholders or the product owner.
+**We should start approach "non-functional requirements" as business requirements**, expecting to find them all while discussing User Stories or features with stakeholders or the product owner, **and not as a separate activity**.

 Then **delegate the responsibility of finding the best architectural choice to the team**, and not to a Software Architect.